41deepak/Solar-intensity-Project/README.md

 # Solar-intensity-Project
-based on longitude &amp; latitude of locations, find solar intensity over 10 Year calculate average intensity and predict which location is good for installing solar plant
+based on longitude &amp; latitude of locations, find solar intensity over 10 Year.
+Calculate average intensity and predict which location is good for installing solar plant.